Skip to content

 Spectroscopy mode is mainly used for resonator spectroscopy and power spectral density measurement.
 The SHFQA+ has 1 Digital Oscillator per channel.
 In Spectroscopy mode, the Digital Oscillator is used for readout waveform generation and integration.
 The SHFQA+ Sweeper class (API) is the central controller for the Spectroscopy mode, see tutorial Resonator Spectroscopy.

 There are 2 operation modes for readout waveform generation, Continuous and Pulsed.
-In Continuous mode, signal from the Digital Oscillator is routed to the digital IQ mixing stage (see Functional Overview) for readout waveform generation in the output path, and to multiply the input signal for readout waveform integration in the input path, see Figure 4.
-In Pulsed mode, signal from the Digital Oscillator modulates the envelope from the Waveform Memory and then is routed to the output and input paths same as in Continuous mode.
+In Continuous mode, signal from the Digital Oscillator is routed to the digital IQ mixing stage (see Functional Overview) for readout waveform generation in the output path, and to multiply the input signal for readout waveform integration in the input path. signal from the Digital Oscillator modulates the envelope from the Waveform Memory and then is routed to the output and input paths same as in Continuous mode.
 The pulse envelope can be displayed on the Waveform Viewer sub-tab of the Readout Pulse Generator tab.
 The main differences of the 2 operation modes are listed in Table 3.

 Figure 4: Readout waveform generation and integration in Spectroscopy mode